prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

             "port": 5432,
             "user": "",
             "password": "",
-            "query": "SELECT id, config FROM myTable WHERE id IN %ID_LIST%" "amp-query": "SELECT id, config FROM myAmpTable WHERE id IN %ID_LIST%" }
+            "query": "SELECT id, config FROM myTable WHERE id IN %ID_LIST%", "amp-query": "SELECT id, config FROM myAmpTable WHERE id IN %ID_LIST%" }
     },
 ```

-Note that the query for AMP-RTC support may be different than for standard `/openrtb2` requsts.
+Note that the query for AMP-RTC support may be different than for standard `/openrtb2/auction` requests.

 The implication of this approach is that the either the database has to store fully-formed JSON or
 a sophisticated query is needed to construct the JSON output as part of the query.
 Here's an example illustrating the possible use of the Postgres jsonb_build_object function: